paulafortuna/Portuguese-minority-terms/README.md

 # Portuguese-minority-terms

 The repo contains a dictionary of words used to refer to minorities (e.g woman, migrants) in Portuguese.
-This words aim at cover only continental Portugal.
+This words aim at cover only European Portuguese.

-If you use this dataset please cite:
+If you use this data please cite:

 ... to be added soon